Rioters attack ethnic Somalis in Kenyan capital

 "They should just chill.
 They're our neighbours," he said of the Somalis.
 "Even our country is fighting a war in Somalia.
 Now our country is becoming like theirs, it's not cool," he said.

-The Muslim Human Rights Forum said that even if the suspects responsible for Sunday's bombing were proven to be Somalis, it did not mean the whole community was involved.
+The Muslim Human Rights Forum said in a statement that even if the suspects responsible for Sunday's bombing were proven to be Somalis, it did not mean the whole community was involved.

-"The xenophobic attacks must be stopped at all costs lest they escalate to unmanageable mayhem at grave costs to the nation," the group's chairman Al-Amin Kimathi said.
+"The xenophobic attacks must be stopped at all costs lest they escalate to unmanageable mayhem at grave costs to the nation," said the group's chairman Al-Amin Kimathi.